OlesiaV/sdl_evolution/proposals/NNNN-SDL-behavior-in-case of-Low-Voltage.md

 ## Motivation

 Implement logic that will allow SDL to resume after battery charge is restored or to start up correctly in the next ingnition cycle if SDL was shut down due to LOW VOLTAGE event.
-Proposed solution will help vehicle to optimize battery charge consumption.

 ## Proposed solution